MysteryPuppy/Guide-to-Professional-Web-Design/guide/Practice1.md

 ## Deploying to Netlify
 ### GitHub
-Netlify actually deploys from GitHub so we should push our code to GitHub.
+Netlify actually deploys from GitHub so we need to push our code to GitHub.
 Try to make a new repository yourself like how we learned in the first section of this guide and add, commit, and push your code to the repository.
-It is a little tricky since we already made the code and now we want to add existing code to a new repository.
+It is a little tricky since we already made the code and now we want to add the existing code to a new repository.

 ::: tip
 Do not initialize your repository with a README.md file since we already made a README.md file.
 :::

-Brief walkthrough of how to push code to GitHub:
+Brief walkthrough of how to push the code to GitHub:
 1. Make a new repository on GitHub without a README.md file
 2. Type `git init` in your project directory
 3. Type `git add .`